shivanirathore24/Learn-ReactJS/Component-Lifecycle/README.md

    - componentDidMount is a lifecycle method specifically for initiating side effects like data fetching.
 React guarantees that the component is fully mounted before componentDidMount runs, making it a safe place to perform operations that require access to the DOM or external data.

 In render: The fetched data (this.state.data) is mapped over to generate a list of usernames, which are displayed in the UI.

+### Updating Phase
+Changes to props or state can cause an update.
+These methods are called in the following order when a component is being re-rendered:
+   - static getDerivedStateFromProps()
+   - shouldComponentUpdate()
+   - render()
+   - getSnapshotBeforeUpdate()
+   - componentDidUpdate()
+1. shouldComponentUpdate()
+   - shouldComponentUpdate() is called as soon as static getDerivedStateFromProps() the method is invoked.
+   - In the shouldComponentUpdate() method, you can return a Boolean value that controls whether the component gets rerendered upon a change in state/props.
+It defaults to true.
+   - This method only exists as a performance optimization.
+Do not rely on it to “prevent” a rendering, as this can lead to bugs.
+   - Example:
+It returns the boolean value true or false if you want to re-render or not
+2. getSnapshotBeforeUpdate()
+   - getSnapshotBeforeUpdate() is invoked just after the render() method.
+   - It stores the previous values of the state after the DOM is updated, meaning that even after the update, you can check what the values were before the update.
+Any value returned by this lifecycle method will be passed as a parameter to componentDidUpdate().
+   - Most likely, you’ll rarely reach for this lifecycle method.
+But it comes in handy when you need to grab information from the DOM (and potentially change it) just after an update is made, like a chat thread that needs to handle the scroll position.
+   - A snapshot value (or null) should be returned.
+3. componentDidUpdate()
+   - componentDidUpdate() is invoked immediately after updating occurs.
+   - It can operate on the DOM when the component has been updated.
+   - This is also a good place to do network requests as long as you compare the current props to previous props (e.g., a network request may not be necessary if the props have not changed).
+   - It is similar to componentDidMount() as you can use setState() or fetch API call but you have to mention a condition to check if the previous state or props has changed or not.